 Bright Ideas Teacher Grants

-The Bright Ideas program distributes money as grants of up to $1,000 for teachers who teach grades K-12 at public or private schools located in the co-op’s 17-county service territory.
+The Bright Ideas program distributes money as grants of up to $1,000 for teachers of grades K-12 at public or private schools located in the Co-op’s 17-county service territory.
 The grants are not for professional development or Smart Board purchases.

 - Who is eligible?